How can you stay focused at work with so many other things to do online? These tips can help.

-If you find yourself slipping into a Twitter sinkhole when you should be updating your business plan, Self-Control may be the app you need.
-Set it for four hours, for instance, and your browser will behave as if its offline for that period of time.
+If you find yourself slipping into a Twitter sinkhole when you should be updating your business plan, a site blocker like Focus may help.
+Set it for four hours, and your browser will behave as if the site is offline.
 No amount of browser restarts or computer reboots will stop it.
 Before you have heart palpitations, know that you can whitelist or blacklist certain sites.
-So, rather than completely disabling the entire Internet, you can selectively decide which sites are OK, or not OK, to visit during your focus period.
+So rather than completely disabling the internet, you can selectively decide which sites are OK to visit during your focus period.

-3. FocusBooster: Focus on single tasks for 25 minutes apiece.
+2. Work on tasks for 25 minutes at a time.

-This app is based on the principles of the Pomodoro Technique, a time management system that challenges you to focus on a single task for 25 minutes and then give yourself a 5-minute break.
-Combining the features of a to-do list and a time-management coach, FocusBooster allows you to list out your daily tasks, and then it tracks your time as you work through them.
+The FocusBooster app is based on the Pomodoro Technique, a time management system that challenges you to focus on a single task for 25 minutes followed by a 5-minute break.
+Combining the features of a to-do list and a time-management coach, FocusBooster allows you to list your daily tasks, then tracks your time as you work through them.
 When 25 minutes are up, an alarm sounds and you get a break.
-It’s an easy way to practice expanding your attention span without going overboard.
+It’s an easy way to practice expanding your attention span while prioritizing rest.

-4. Think: Limit your attention to a single application at a time.
+3. Limit your attention to one application at a time.

-This extension, for users of Google’s Chrome browser, works in the reverse manner to Anti-Social or Self-Control.
-Rather than setting a period of time for which you CANNOT use the Internet, it allows you to set a period of time to indulge in time-wasting sites.
-Only want to give yourself 60 minutes a day for Twitter, vanity Googling, and updating your Netflix queue?
+The StayFocusd extension for Google Chrome allows you to set a period of time to indulge in your favorite time-wasting sites.
+Only want to spend 60 minutes a day on Facebook?
 This is your app.
-Much like when you were a kid and only allowed to watch two hours of TV a day.
+It may bring back memories of being a kid who could only watch two hours of TV a day.

 Setting boundaries and breaks can help you stay focused and more productive.
 Start by testing one of these tools to help improve your focus at work.

 A version of this article was originally published on December 01, 2010.